S&P may cut France rating outlook - report

 Last week, Fitch said France's debt and deficit levels remained consistent with a triple-A rating but the euro zone's No. 2 economy would have limited room to absorb new shocks to public finances without endangering that status.

-(Reporting by Catherine Bremer, Leila Abboud, Matthias Blamont and Blaise Robinson in Paris, Cecile Lefort in Sydney and Kirsten Donovan in London; Editing by Catherine Evans)
+(Reporting by Catherine Bremer, Leila Abboud, Alexandria Sage and Blaise Robinson in Paris, Cecile Lefort in Sydney and Kirsten Donovan in London; Editing by Catherine Evans)